ConradMearns/capstone/main.md

 # Section 10:  Affirmation of Compliance

 We, the members of this team, affirm that we have established this contract with input and consensus of all members.
 By our signatures, we commit to compliance with the contract for the benefit of all members and the team as a whole.

+Signatures that are added can be verified by checking this documents source file against Git.

+Conrad Mearns - March 3rd